wcylou/CoolPayAPI/README.md

 - Bootstrap

 ### Stretch Goals
-- Implement a database to store recipients and payments
+- Implement a database to store recipients and payments.
-- Fix send money as currently works in back-end but not in front-end
+- Fix send money as currently works in back-end but not in front-end.
-- Create more tests
+- Create more tests.
 - Store hardcoded call links in application.properties.
 I had to time-box debugging @Value not working.

 ### License
 This program is licensed under the MIT license.
-Copyright (c) 2018 Wilson Lou
+Copyright (c) 2018 Wilson Lou.